-The College of Liberal Arts and Social Sciences offers graduate courses in the humanities and the social and health sciences.
+The College of Liberal Arts and Social Sciences (CLASS) offers graduate courses in humanities, social and health sciences, and the creative and performing arts.
 The graduate programs in CLASS provide advanced academic instruction and expertise in the methods and skills of each discipline.

 Degree and Program Information

-CLASS offers PhD degrees, the highest level of academic study, in seven of our departments.
-These rigorous, advanced programs require coursework, extensive independent research, and the creation of an original contribution to knowledge through the doctoral dissertation.
+CLASS offers doctoral degrees, the highest level of academic study, in seven departments.
+These rigorous, advanced programs require coursework, extensive independent research and the creation of an original contribution to knowledge through the doctoral dissertation.

 CLASS offers the following doctoral degrees:

-- Department of Psychology: PhD Clinical Psychology; PhD Industrial/Organizational Psychology; PhD Social Psychology; PhD Developmental, Cognitive, & Behavioral Neuroscience
+- Department of Psychology: Ph.D., Clinical Psychology; Ph.D., Industrial/Organizational Psychology; Ph.D., Social Psychology; Ph.D., Developmental, Cognitive, and Behavioral Neuroscience

-All departments and schools in the college offer master's degrees, which provide in-depth instruction and preparation, beyond the bachelor's level, in a particular field.
-Students may use the master's degree to prepare themselves to move directly into the workforce or as a stepping stone to doctoral studies.
-All master's degrees require a significant amount of coursework, and they also require a master's thesis, comprehensive examinations, or other capstone project to attain the degree.
+All departments and schools in the College offer master's degrees that provide in-depth instruction and preparation beyond the bachelor's level in a particular field.
+Students may use their master's degree to prepare themselves to move directly into the workforce or as a stepping stone to doctoral studies.
+All master's degrees require a significant amount of coursework, and they also require a master's thesis, comprehensive examinations or other capstone project to attain the degree.

 CLASS offers the following master's degrees:

-- Jack J. Valenti School of Communication: MA Mass Communication; MA Public Relations Studies; MA Health Communication
+- Jack J. Valenti School of Communication: M.A., Communication

-- Department of English*: MFA Creative Writing; MA English and American Literature
+- Department of English*: MFA, Creative Writing; M.A., English

-- Department of Health and Human Performance*: Master of Science in Nutrition; Master of Arts in Sport and Fitness Administration; Master of Athletic Training
+- Department of Health and Human Performance*: M.S., Nutrition; M.A., Sport and Fitness Administration; Master of Athletic Training

 - Graduate Certificate Program

-The following Graduate Certificate Program is offered in the department: Graduate Certificate in Sport and Fitness Operations Management
+The following Graduate Certificate Program is offered: Graduate Certificate in Sport and Fitness Operations Management

 - Graduate Certificate Program